 How To Make Pioneer Woman Lemon Tart

-- Blind bake the crust: Preheat your oven to 400°F. Line the chilled crust with parchment paper and fill it with baking weights or dried beans.
-Bake for 10-12 minutes until the edges are lightly golden.
-Carefully remove the weights and parchment, prick the bottom of the crust with a fork, and bake for another 8-12 minutes until golden brown all over.
-Let it cool completely.
+- Blind bake the crust: Preheat oven to 400°F. Line the crust with parchment and fill with pie weights.
+Bake for 10–12 minutes.
+Remove weights, prick the base with a fork, and bake for another 8–12 minutes until golden.
+Let cool.

 Recipe Tips